samruddhi1997p/IceCreamParlor-Serverless-Capstone/README.md

-# Serverless Twitter
+# FrostBite Serverless Application

-This project implements a simple twiiter-replica application using AWS Lambda and Serverless framework.
+Frostbite is a serverless application built for an ice cream parlor where a user can login, check the menu and place an order.
+The application is using AWS Lambda, Serverless Framework and REACT.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching tweets.
-Each user has access to Tweets that he/she has created and the ones that have been declared public.
+This application will allow user place an order and view it in the MyOrder section.
+The user can edit as well as delete the order.

 # Frontend